xialijun0801/qfin/README.md

 If you rarely program in C/C++, start with [C++ Design Patterns and Derivatives Pricing](http://www.amazon.com/Patterns-Derivatives-Pricing-Mathematics-Finance/dp/0521721628).
 This is by no means a complete introduction, but it gives you an overview of the language.

 Try using a **build system**, do not use an IDE.
 I prefer the naive [makefile](http://www.amazon.com/Managing-Projects-Make-Nutshell-Handbooks/dp/0596006101) and the advanced [CMake](http://www.cmake.org/).
 (My personal view is Autotools is unpretty and out-dated.)
+IDEs are nice to work with, but helpless for interview prep.

 Try writing C++ using only objects.
 Templates are nice to have as well.
 Use [Design Patterns](https://sourcemaking.com/) whenever you can.